shiftinv/GuardianBot/README.md

 ## Installation

-1. Copy `docker-compose.yml.skel` to `docker-compose.yml`, add the token, guild ID, and muted role ID (see below)
+1. Copy `docker-compose.yml.skel` to `docker-compose.yml`, and fill in the environment variables marked with `<EMPTY>`
+    - `MOD_ROLE_IDS` is primarily cosmetic and only used to restrict slash commands to specific roles.
+Any user will still always require the `Manage Messages` permission for commands, regardless of this value
 2. Create the data directory (`_data` by default, see `docker-compose.yml`), and update the permissions (`chmod 777 _data` or `chown 1000:1000 _data`)
 3. Build + Run: `make && docker-compose up`